How to Write a Management Essay: Tips and Framework

 Use Management Terminology Precisely

 Management has a specific vocabulary, and using it correctly demonstrates command of the discipline.
 Terms like strategic alignment, organizational culture, stakeholder management, competitive advantage, span of control, organizational ambidexterity, dynamic capabilities, principal-agent problem, and resource-based view all carry precise meaning in management scholarship.
-Using them casually, incorrectly, or interchangeably with common-language equivalents signals shallow engagement.
-Conversely, using them correctly and confidently signals that you’re operating within the scholarly community rather than describing it from the outside.
-The resource-based view theory is one example of a management concept with a very specific meaning in strategic management that differs from its everyday usage.
+Using them correctly and confidently signals that you’re operating within the scholarly community rather than describing it from the outside.

 Avoid These Common Writing Errors